 Rybolovlev has insisted that the 2% Bouvier received off the sale of every painting was meant to be the Swiss dealer’s full remuneration.

 Any discrepancy in the administrative costs, however, appears minimal in comparison to the full profits that Bouvier was making off of his sales to Rybolovlev.
-The prices Bouvier set were often significantly higher than the market rate—in late 2010 Bouvier gleefully informed Sazonov that he had nailed the purchase of Renoir’s “Young girls at the water” for $45 million.
+The prices Bouvier set were often significantly higher than the prices he was buying the paintings for—in late 2010 Bouvier gleefully informed Sazonov that he had nailed the purchase of Renoir’s “Young girls at the water” for $45 million.
 Several years later, it came out that the original seller only received $31 million—the remaining $14 million were presumably pocketed by Bouvier.

 Bouvier and Rybolovlev’s partnership came to an abrupt end in the last hours of 2014.
 Rybolovlev spent New Year’s Eve with Sandy Heller, Steve Cohen’s well-known art adviser.
 Over the course of the evening, it came out that Cohen had sold a Nude by Modigliani for $93.5 million to a mystery buyer.
 What Heller didn’t know was Rybolovlev himself had been the anonymous buyer.
-Rybolovlev had paid his trusted friend and art broker Bouvier $118 million for the piece, more than $22 million above what he just found out the market value should’ve been—including the fee.
+Rybolovlev had paid Bouvier $118 million for the piece, more than $22 million above Bouvier paid.
 Rybolovlev ordered his lawyers to file a criminal complaint in Monaco for fraud and money laundering just nine days later.

 Bouvier has not disappeared—though his business ventures have suffered; he’s had to sell his family company Natural le Coultre and has reportedly been searching for buyers for his freeport in Singapore.
+According to recent news reports, the art dealer further claims that he became a target due to similar freeport projects being developed in Vladivostok by Russia.
 The controversy over the Bouvier Affair has also certainly not disappeared, and legal proceedings between Rybolovlev and Bouvier as well as Sotheby’s are taking place on three continents.
 The art dealer is also under investigation by Swiss tax authorities.